testground/testground/docs/tests-mvp.md

 #### Parameters

+- **Network Parameters**
   - Ran with with an arbitraty amount of nodes (from 10 to 1000000) - N
   - Nodes being beyind a NAT/Firewall - F (F is a % of N)
-- Nodes running on a Browser - B (B is a % of N)
+  - Nodes running the Image with IPFS on a Browser - B (B is a % of N)
-- Nodes using only TCP - T (T is a % of N)
+  - Nodes running the Image with go-ipfs using only TCP - T (T is a % of N)
-- Nodes using only QUIC - Q (Q is a % of N)
+  - Nodes running the Image with go-ipfs using only QUIC - Q (Q is a % of N)
-- Nodes using only WebSockets - W (W is a % of N)
+  - Nodes running the Image with go-ipfs using only WebSockets - W (W is a % of N)
-- Nodes using only WebRTC - C (C is a % of N)
+  - Nodes running the Image with go-ipfs using only WebRTC - C (C is a % of N)
+- **Image Parameters**
+  - Image A - Base `go-ipfs`
+    - `Transport` The only transport to be used
+  - Image B - Base `js-ipfs` running in a Browser
+    - `Browser` The Browser in which js-ipfs will be running from

 #### Narrative